Drinking water: Global monitoring of access

-Half of Bangladesh's 12 million tube wells contain unacceptable levels of arsenic due to the wells not dug deep enough (past 100 meters).
-The Bangladeshi government had spent less than US$7 million of the 34 million allocated for solving the problem by the World Bank in 1998.
-Natural arsenic poisoning is a global threat with 140 million people affected in 70 countries globally.
-These examples illustrate the need to examine each location on a case-by-case basis and not assume what works in one area will work in another.

 Regulations

 Guidelines for the assessment and improvement of service activities relating to drinking water have been published in the form of drinking water quality standards such as ISO 24510.

+European Union

 For example, the EU sets legislation on water quality.
 Directive 2000/60/EC of the European Parliament and of the Council of 23 October 2000 establishing a framework for Community action in the field of water policy, known as the water framework directive, is the primary piece of legislation governing water.
 This drinking water directive relates specifically to water intended for human consumption.
 Each member state is responsible for establishing the required policing measures to ensure that the legislation is implemented.
 For example, in the UK the Water Quality Regulations prescribe maximum values for substances that affect wholesomeness and the Drinking Water Inspectorate polices the water companies.

-In the United States, public water systems, defined as systems that serve more than 25 customers or 15 service connections, are regulated by the U.S. Environmental Protection Agency (EPA) under the Safe Drinking Water Act.
-As of 2019 the EPA has issued 88 standards for microorganisms, chemicals and radionuclides.
-The Food and Drug Administration regulates bottled water as a food product under the Federal Food, Drug, and Cosmetic Act.
-All public water suppliers in the US must uphold a certain standard of water quality.
-If the requirements are met, Americans can drink their local tap water.
+Japan

+To improve water quality, Japan's Ministry of Health revised its water quality standards, which were implemented in April 2004.
+Numerous professionals developed the drinking water standards.
+They also determined ways to manage the high quality water system.
+In 2008, improved regulations were conducted to improve the water quality and reduce the risk of water contamination.